wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

     let ui = self.ui_runner();
     let mut chat = self.ui.chat(id!(slideshow.chat));

-    // Here, our hook is receving the (grouped) list of tasks that our `Chat`
+    // Here, our hook is receiving the (grouped) list of tasks that our `Chat`
     // emits for us when doing something important. chat.write().set_hook_before(move |task_group, _chat, _cx| {
         let before_len = task_group.len();

         // We delete any `ChatTask::Send` from the group so, whatever
-        // happens, it will not cause an automatic send, but other behaviours
+        // happens, it will not cause an automatic send, but other behaviors
-        // are still performed autoamtically.
+        // are still performed automatically.
         task_group.retain(|task| *task != ChatTask::Send);

-        // If a there was a `ChatTask::Send`, let's handle the send ourselves by
+        // If there was a `ChatTask::Send`, let's handle the send ourselves by
         // calling a `perform_chat_send` method (we will define it next). if task_group.len() != before_len {
             // `defer` in Makepad's `UiRunner` will be executed later at